What are some frequently asked questions about Facebook pixels?

 Check the status line for your pixel in ClickMagick and make sure you see a green “success” message.

 If you do, and it’s not showing up on Facebook’s end, just wait a bit and check again later.
-It normally takes Facebook’s system 15 minutes to 2 hours or more to update on their end.
+Facebook’s system can take anywhere from 24 hours to as much as 72 hours to update on their end.

 Why are my own test conversions not being sent to Facebook?